AdaCompNUS/despot/README.md

 $ make
 ```

+This will generate libraries and header files inside a local folder in `despot`.
+To install them into your system directory, see [Integration](#integration)

 ## Quick Start

 DESPOT can be used to solve a POMDP specified in the **POMDPX** format or a POMDP